retaildevcrews/argo-labs/flamingo/readme.md

     flux install
     ```

+5. Bootstrap demo

+    ``` bash
+    kubectl apply -f demo-bootstrap.yaml
+    ```

-5. Expose API Server External to Cluster (run this command in a new zsh terminal so port forwarding remains running)
+6. Expose API Server External to Cluster (run this command in a new zsh terminal so port forwarding remains running)

     ``` bash
     # Forward port to access UI outside of cluster